mikaelvesavuori/figmagic/readme.md

 ## Structure

-- `bin` contains the project's MJS files; `bin/functions` contains most of the functions
+- `bin` contains the project's MJS/JS files; `bin/functions` contains most of the functions
 - `figma` will contain the extracted Figma JSON and various build-time JSON files
 - `tokens` will contain the token files (in .mjs format)